TIGERs-Mannheim/Firmware/README.md

 1. To use the debugging hardware the WinUSB driver is required
 1. This is most easily installed with Zadig's tool found here: http://zadig.akeo.ie/, download it and start it while your adapter is plugged in
 1. Select: Options => List All Devices
 1. In the drop-down list select the correct device.
-E.g. "Mainboard v11 (Interface 0)".
+E.g. "Powerboard v1 (Interface 0)".
 For the mainboard and base station always select "Interface 0".
 1. Select the WinUSB driver and click "Replace driver", confirm the installation
 1. Close the tool, Done!